Forum-G/AmazonScrapper/README.md

-# Amazon Scrapper API
+# Amazon Scraper API

+## Description

-Amazon Data Scrapper is the easiest way to access to products, prices, sales and review data from amazon in JSON format.
+Amazon Scraper API is a Node.js application that provides easy access to product data, prices, sales, and reviews from Amazon.com.
+It allows users to retrieve this data in a convenient JSON format.

-This is a Node.js application that uses the Express framework and the request-promise library to create a web API that scrapes data from Amazon.com.
+## Features

+- Data Scraping: The API utilizes web scraping techniques to extract information from Amazon.com, including product details, prices, ratings, and reviews.
+- Express Framework: The application is built using the Express framework, which provides a robust and efficient web server for handling API requests.
+- Request-Promise Library: The request-promise library is used to simplify HTTP requests and handle asynchronous operations when fetching data from Amazon.com.
-The API has three endpoints that allow the user to retrieve different kinds of data related to a specific product on Amazon.com:
+- API Endpoints: The API offers three endpoints for retrieving different types of data related to a specific product on Amazon.com:

-/products/:productId - This endpoint returns the title, price, rating, and a bar chart of the rating for a given product ID on Amazon.com.
+  - `/products/:productId` - Returns the title, price, rating, and rating bar chart for a given product ID.

-/products/:productId/reviews - This endpoint returns a list of reviews for a given product ID on Amazon.com, along with a line chart of the average rating over time.
+  - `/products/:productId/reviews` - Returns a list of reviews and an average rating line chart for a given product ID.

-/products/:productId/offers/chart - This endpoint returns a distribution of prices for offers of a given product ID on Amazon.com in the form of a chart.
+  - `/products/:productId/offers/chart` - Returns a price distribution chart for offers of a given product ID.

-The application uses the Scraper API Key to access the Amazon.com website and retrieve the required data.
+- Scraper API Key: The application requires a Scraper API Key to access Amazon.com and retrieve the desired data.

-The API endpoints are accessed through HTTP GET requests, and the response is returned in JSON format.
+- JSON Response: The API responds to HTTP GET requests with JSON-formatted data, making it easy to integrate with other applications.

-The application also handles errors and returns them in JSON format.
+- Error Handling: The application handles errors gracefully and returns error responses in JSON format.

+Explain how to use the Amazon Scraper API once it is installed.
+Provide examples and instructions on how to make HTTP GET requests to the different endpoints and retrieve the desired data.
+Include information on how to pass the Scraper API Key for authentication purposes.

+## Technologies Used

+- [Node.js](https://nodejs.org/) - A JavaScript runtime environment for building server-side applications.
+- [Express](https://expressjs.com/) - A fast, unopinionated, and minimalist web framework for Node.js.
+- [request-promise](https://www.npmjs.com/package/request-promise) - A simplified HTTP request library for Node.js, used for making HTTP requests to Amazon.com.
+- [Scraper API](https://www.scraperapi.com/) - A web scraping API service used to access Amazon.com and retrieve the required data.